 Centrifugal glass wool is divided into glass wool boards and blankets.
 It was the best material used for the insulation and sound absorption of steel structures.
-It mainly includes a bare blanket and a blanket with foil-clad covered.
+It mainly includes a bare blanket and a blanket with a foil-clad cover.
 They are widely used in industrial plants, warehouses, public facilities, exhibition centers, shopping centers, cold stores, and a variety of indoor playgrounds, sports grounds, and other buildings.

 In uninsulated walls, the external walls absorb radiant heat from the sun and radiate this heat through the plasterboard to the internal living areas of the home...
 In winter this is reversed as the warm indoor air passes through the plasterboard and outside the home.

 However, if your walls are insulated, this heat gain and loss can be significantly reduced.
 Insulation of external walls means that hot air will circulate through the air cavity and thus lose energy.
 What is left will be absorbed by the insulation - the amount of heat absorbed depends on the R-value (resistance value) of the insulation installed.
 A small amount of heat will then be transferred to the living space.
 Again, in winter, this process is reversed to keep your precious warmth in your home.

 Centrifugal Glass Wool

 A fully insulated home is the most cost-effective way to improve the comfort and energy efficiency of your home and save on heating and cooling costs.
 The best time to insulate is at the time of construction.